R-Cardenas/pipelines_clean/DNAseq/Exome/somatic/cgpwxs/README.md

 normal_ch = Channel .from (params.normal )
 ```

+NOTE: we are not importing the file locations.
+But the values of the sample names and this will be used later for wildcards, therfore it is imperative the files are in the correct place (i.e. $baseDir/input or .... where?
+RMD)

 It is important that the samples are in the correct order, ie params.tumor[1] (PD13382a) and params.normal[1] (PD13382b), as this is the order which nextflow will pipe these into the pipeline.

 ## Process - upper